 It is tempting to talk of ‘developing markets’ as a homogenous group characterised by rapid growth, low cost labour, inequality between rural and urban areas, and a rapidly growing middle class.
-The danger of this approach is that the substantial differences between countries such China, India, Brazil and Russia can be overlooked, leading to misunderstanding and ultimately bad business decision-making.
+The danger of this approach is that the substantial differences between countries such China, India and Brazil can be overlooked, leading to misunderstanding and ultimately bad business decision-making.

 China is distinct from other developing markets in a number of important ways, all of which have strong ramifications for marketers.
-To begin with, China’s economy is far more diverse (and therefore offers a much broader range of opportunities) than Russia and Brazil, economies which are far more reliant on raw materials and commodity products.
+To begin with, China’s economy is far more diverse (and therefore offers a much broader range of opportunities) than Brazil for instance, an economy that is far more reliant on raw materials and commodity products.

 China’s demographics are also unique among developing counties.
 A huge population of 1.3 billion not only creates a massive internal consumer market, but the government’s controversial one-child policy has resulted in a rapidly aging population of consumers.
 Likewise, China’s superior infrastructure over other developing countries has significant implications for marketers in terms of establishing routes to market.

 Consequently, China is now often seen as the most lucrative opportunity in the developing world.
 The country is no longer just viewed as a low-cost manufacturing base, but also increasingly as a lucrative market with a receptive audience of customers.
-As such, companies are now under growing pressure not only to better understand Chinese buyers, but also to successfully navigate the many barriers and potential risks when trying to find a route into the China market.
+As such, companies are now under growing pressure not only to better understand Chinese buyers, but also to successfully navigate the many barriers and potential risks when trying to execute a successful China market entry strategy.

 B2B International has identified 10 key pieces of advice that all companies considering entering China should consider: